 - A.1.
-There exist fundamental and universal scales for the difference on the coordinate of microscopic events and for the elementary lapses of external time parameter $\tau \in \mathbf{R}$ .
-The degrees of freedom whose dynamics happen at these fundamental scales correspond to the fundamental degrees of freedom. - A.2.
-The fundamental degrees of freedom are deterministic and local.
-In particular, the models are described by first order ordinary differential equations in terms of an externally observable time parameter $\tau$ (if we assume that the time $\tau$ is approximated by a continuous parameter) or by finite difference equations (if $\tau$ is considered to be a discrete time parameter). - A.3.
-The fundamental degrees of freedom are undistinguishable fundamental molecules composed by two fundamental atoms: one that evolves in the positive direction of internal time t and another that evolves in a negative direction of time t. - A.4.
-The following locality condition holds: given a system S corresponding to fundamental molecules, there is a small neighborhood U with $S \subset U$ such that only U acts on the system S. - A.5.
-The following causality condition holds: there is a maximal, universal bound for the speed of the fundamental atoms.
-We assume that such maximal speed is the speed of the light in vacuum. - A.6.
-The internal dynamics of the fundamental degrees of freedom and that of the fundamental atoms has a regime which is ergodic.
-Therefore, time averaging along a trajectory of a molecule during the internal time can be substituted by phase averaging in each fiber of the phase space.
+There exist fundamental and universal scales for the difference on the coordinate of microscopic fundamental degrees of freedom and for the elementary lapses of external time parameter $\tau \in \mathbf{R}$ that determines an exterior dynamics.
+The degrees of freedom whose dynamics happen at these fundamental scales correspond to the microscopic fundamental degrees of freedom. - A.2.
+The microscopic fundamental degrees of freedom are deterministic and local.
+In particular, the dynamics of the microscopic fundamental degrees of freedom are described by first order ordinary differential equations in terms of an externally observable time parameter $\tau$ (if we assume that the time parameter $\tau$ can be approximated by a continuous parameter without significatively affecting the macroscopic description) or by finite difference equations (if $\tau$ is considered to be a discrete time parameter). - A.3.
+The microscopic fundamental degrees of freedom are undistinguishable microscopic fundamental molecules composed by two fundamental atoms, one that evolves by an internal dynamics in the positive direction of an internal time t and another that evolves by the internal dynamics along the negative direction of the internal time parameter t. - A.4.
+The following locality condition holds: given a system S corresponding to a collection of fundamental molecules (including the case that S represents an individual fundamental molecule), there is a small neighborhood $\mathcal{U}$ with $S \subset \mathcal{U}$ such that only $\mathcal{U}$ acts on the system S: for any bigger $\widetilde{\mathcal{U}} \supset \mathcal{U}$ , the actions of $\mathcal{U}$ and $\widetilde{\mathcal{U}}$ on S are the same. - A.5.
+The following causality condition holds: there is a maximal, universal bound for the speed of the fundamental atoms and fundamental molecules.
+We assume that the maximal relative speed between different fundamental atoms (and microscopic fundamental molecules) is the speed of the light in vacuum. - A.6.
+The internal dynamics of the microscopic fundamental degrees of freedom and the fundamental atoms has a regime which is ergodic.
+Therefore, time averaging along a trajectory of a fundamental molecule during the internal time can be substituted by phase averaging in each fiber of the phase space.
 This is the first regime in the internal evolution. - A.7.
 The fundamental dynamics is information loss, with a large number of fundamental states of freedom evolving towards the same equilibrium state after a finite evolution along the internal time $t \in [0, 1]$ .
 This is the second regime in the internal evolution.

 The above assumptions are not axioms for the dynamical systems that we will consider in this work.
-The above assumptions are natural to hold in deterministic systems associated with a fundamental scale if fundamental processes have a geometric representation.
+These above assumptions are natural to hold in deterministic systems associated with a fundamental scale if fundamental processes have a geometric representation.
 They are assumptions that hold for classical systems.
 Also, these assumptions constraint significatively the compatible mathematical models.
-Since they are not axioms, some of the assumptions could be logically dependent from others and logically deducible.
+Since they are not axioms, some of the assumptions could be logically dependent from others and therefore, logically deducible.